Smileys Surveys

 What are some best practices for Smileys surveys?

-Following these two best practices will ensure you’re getting the most out of these Smileys surveys.
+Following these two best practices will ensure you’re getting the most out of your Smileys surveys.

-While Smileys can be used in an entire range of important scenarios, they're best paired with satisfaction-focused questions.
-There are obvious use cases that just wouldn't fit with Smileys surveys, but by sticking to questions that can be answered with a “satisfied" to "dissatisfied” or "happy" to "unhappy" range of responses, you’ll ensure the scale applies to the question you’re asking.
+Keep questions satisfaction or wellness oriented While Smileys can be used in an entire range of important scenarios, they're best paired with satisfaction-focused questions.
+By sticking to questions that can be answered with a “satisfied" to "dissatisfied” or "happy" to "unhappy" range, you’ll ensure the scale applies to the question you’re asking.

 Learn more in section 11.
-Best Practices of our Help Center.
+CX Best Practices of our Help Center.

 Back to top